yeon-lab/DREAM/README.md

 Hyper-parameters are set in config.json
 >
 * `seq_len`: Length of input sequence for classification network
-* dim_feedforward: the dimension of the feedforward network model in Transformer encoder layer
-* n_layers: the number of encoder layers in Transformer
+* `n_layers`: the number of encoder layers in Transformer
-* zd_dim and zy_dim: output dimensions of subject and class encoders, respectively
-* aux_loss_d and aux_loss_y: weights to control auxiliary losses for subject and class, respectively
-* beta_d and beta_y: weights to control KL losses for subject and class, respectively
-* const_weight: a weight to control constrastive loss
-* num_folds: the number of folds for k-fold cross-validation
+* `num_folds`: the number of folds for k-fold cross-validation
-* early_stop: the number of epochs for early stopping
+* `early_stop`: the number of epochs for early stopping
-* monitor: the criterian for early stopping.
+* `monitor`: the criterian for early stopping.
 The first word is 'min' or 'max', the second one is metric.
+* `const_weight`: a weight to control constrastive loss
+* `dim_feedforward`: the dimension of the feedforward network model in Transformer encoder layer
+* `beta_d and beta_y`: weights to control KL losses for subject and class, respectively
+* `zd_dim and zy_dim`: output dimensions of subject and class encoders, respectively
+* `aux_loss_d and aux_loss_y`: weights to control auxiliary losses for subject and class, respectively